Scooter rental deposit in Phuket: how the security deposit works

 3. No cash deposit to pay

-Some companies, like ScootZone, work with no deposit to pay.
+Some companies, like ScootZone, work with no cash deposit.
 You book, we deliver the scooter, and you simply pay for the rental.
 No large sum blocked, no tug-of-war over a scratch on return.
+One thing to know: your passport is held as the guarantee during the rental, which is standard practice in Phuket.
+It comes with a clear contract and a filmed handover check at pickup and return, and you get it back at drop-off.
 It's the simplest and most reassuring option for a holiday.

 Why some companies ask for a big deposit